 Previous summers of code have helped the KDE and FreeBSD projects advance in useful and significant ways, and it's brought a huge number of young programmers into the open source ecosystem, a good thing by any measure.
 Here's hoping the next ten years of the Summer of Code lead us to bold and interesting places!
 Or at least help us build the tools that enable us to avoid the robot apocalypse.
 Whichever.

-This week's poll is an example of the Approval voting method.
+Approval voting method.
 Note that the items are checkboxes instead of the traditional single choice radio button.
 Please check all the features that you would prefer to see on this site sooner-rather-than-later.
 I plan on adding all of these features (except the NSA option - that one is a joke!) over the next few weeks.
 This poll will give me some feedback on which features are the most popular.
 For example, if nobody really cares about the Achievement system, I'll know to not spend too much time on it.